kishorecheerala/BusinessManager-Updated/README.md

-# Business Manager
+# Saree Business Manager

-A comprehensive, offline-first Progressive Web App (PWA) designed to streamline sales, purchase, and customer management for a small business.
+A comprehensive, offline-first Progressive Web App (PWA) designed to streamline sales, purchase, and customer management for a small saree business.
 This application empowers users to track dues, manage stock, and generate reports directly from their device, without needing a constant internet connection.

 ## ✨ Key Features